jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2r-article-4.md

 The value of necessities is independent of the quantity of money which can be had for them.
 The reduction in the money price of labour would be attended with a proportional reduction in the money price of all home manufactures.
 It would gain some advantage in all foreign markets.

 The price of some manufactures would be reduced in a still greater proportion by the free importation of raw materials.

 If raw silk could be imported from China and India duty free, the silk manufacturers in England could greatly undersell those of France and Italy.

 There would be no occasion to prohibit the importation of foreign silks and velvets.

-The cheapness of their goods would secure to our own workers= the possession of the home market, and a very great command of the foreign market.
+The cheapness of their goods would secure to our own workers:
+- the possession of the home market, and
+- a very great command of the foreign market.

 Even the trade in the taxed commodities would be carried on with much more advantage than at present.

 If those commodities were delivered out of the public warehouse for foreign exportation, being in this case exempted from all taxes, their trade would be perfectly free.